-Scott M. Lekan serves as the Principal Deputy Assistant Secretary and the Acting Commissioner of the Office of Child Support Enforcement in the Administration for Children and Families, within the U.S. Department of Health and Human Services.
+Scott M. Lekan served as the Principal Deputy Assistant Secretary and the Acting Commissioner of the Office of Child Support Enforcement in the Administration for Children and Families, within the U.S. Department of Health and Human Services during the Trump Administration.

 Lekan previously served as Assistant Director of Arizona’s Department of Economic Security.
 In that role, he focused on improving child support program performance through detailed analysis of caseload data and close attention to customer service.
 While there, he expanded the traditional enforcement toolkit to include fatherhood, employment, and diversionary services.
 Additionally, he worked in the areas of Economic Security, Division of Aging & Adult Services.